Stay comfortable throughout your cancer treatment.

 What is palliative medicine?

 Palliative medicine is inpatient or outpatient medical care specialized for people with serious illness.
 It is available at any stage of cancer diagnosis or treatment.
-At the Henry Ford Cancer Institute, our palliative medicine specialists focus on providing relief from the symptoms of cancer and its treatments such as pain, nausea, or anxiety.
+At Henry Ford Cancer, our palliative medicine specialists focus on providing relief from the symptoms of cancer and its treatments such as pain, nausea, or anxiety.
 The goal is to improve quality of life for both the patient and the family.

 Benefits of palliative medicine for cancer patients